 Everything we see is seen through the lens of this belief system.

 Therefore, we do not see the ultimate truth.
 And it is the same for everyone else too.
 Everything they see, in us, or other people, is a projection of their own set of thoughts and beliefs about themselves.

 Here is an example: A small child you dropped crumbs on the floor.
-Your mother scolded you, and you learned from this, and other, similar, experiences, that you were a bad person who could never do anything right!
+Your mother scolded you.
+You learned from this, and other similar experiences, that you were a bad person who could never do anything right!
 That belief was born out of your interpretation of events.
 That belief subsequently underwrote everything you ever did.

 But your mother did not believe you were a bad person!
 She had a great need for orderliness at that time because she felt so stressed, tired, and lonely raising three small children.

 She over-reacted and scolded you because she had had so many sleepless nights and never got a break.
 Having a clean house gave her a sense of control at a time in her life when she was experiencing a lot of chaos and challenge.